microsoft/prompt-engine/README.md

 Prompt engineering can be as simple as formatting a question and passing it to the model, but it can also get quite complex - requiring substantial code to manipulate and update strings.
 This library aims to make that easier.
 It also aims to codify patterns and practices around prompt engineering.

+See [How to get Codex to produce the code you want](https://microsoft.github.io/prompt-engineering/) article for an example of the prompt engineering patterns this library codifies.

 ## Installation

 `npm install prompt-engine`